-This coming Monday, my 6th grade religious education class will move forward in our Old Testament exploration to encounter da man: Moses!
+This coming Monday, my sixth-grade religious education class will move forward in our Old Testament exploration to encounter da man: Moses!
 The story of the Exodus/Passover event is the centerpiece of the Old Testament and Moses is the “standard of excellence” when it comes to OT characters!

 The goal in showing this is to present the story in all its drama in a format that speaks to kids before we turn to the Bible to explore the story and its ramifications for our faith.
-Understanding the Exodus is key to understanding our Baptism while understanding the Passover is key to our understanding of the Eucharist.
+Understanding the Exodus is key to understanding our Baptism, while understanding the Passover is key to our understanding of the Eucharist.
 Important stuff!
-Great stuff!